Aaditya-Nandeshwar/Kubernetes/README.md

 ## About

 This document briefly describes how to deploy and scale Nodejs application on Kubernetes running on the AWS cloud.
+It also includes, how we can autoscale our applications in Kubernetes to achieve high availability.

 ## Prerequisite